Curdflappers/Minesweeper/README.md

 **Current elements**

 - When clicking a revealed spot with *n* neighboring mines, sweep its neighbors if there are *n* or more flags around it

-**Future elements**

 - Timer